 Arguments

-- function(): It is a function to be run for each array element.
+- function(): It is a function for each array element.

 - current value: It is a value of the current element.